tkellogg/tkellogg.github.com/_posts/2024-06-26-politics-analysis.md

 Those first few posts seem to slant hard away from anger and toward fear.
 Here's what the first one says:

 > We have until SEPT 3rd until federal protections lift and the 2020 election can be DELETED FOREVER.
 Cast vote records PROVE fraud by machines.
 We need your help, SHARE THIS EVERYWHERE! https://frankspeech.com/article/save-your-county

+What about ALL CAPS TEXT?
+DOES AI UNDERSTAND IT DIFFERENTLY?
+Yep.
+"Caps", "caps" and "CAPS" are three totally different words to an LLM.
+During training, the LLM figures out that they're just variations of each other, but with different emotional intensity attached. cRaZy.

 ## What are the Numbers?